 She sighed, staring into the mirror.
 Such a familiar sight it was, something she'd grown to attached to in her dismal hours.
-The glass had broken off in areas, leaving the metal to deteriorate and dull in splotches.
-The edges were blackened where the frame used to be, as though desperate to save the memory of being together.
+The glass had broken off in areas, leaving the sheet of aluminum to deteriorate and dull in splotches.
+The edges were blackened and discolored where a simple wooden frame used to be, as though desperate to save the memory of being together.
 A memory of being pristine, clean, undamaged.
 Innocent.

 Once more, she sighed.
-Finally, after ages of staring into her own eyes, she turned away, brushing her crisp white coat of the nonexistent dust and left the bright, clean room.
-The familiar scent of iron and decay hit her, followed by the mumbling and crying of her finished projects.
+After a few more moments of staring into her own eyes, she turned away, brushing her crisp white coat of nonexistent dust and leaving the bright, clean room.
+The sharp scent of iron and decay hit her, followed by the mumbling and crying of her failed projects.
 Her eyes grew used to the dim lighting, and though she tried to keep her eyes from drifting, her gaze wandered the line of iron bars that closed in on her stained cement catwalk.
-Irregular forms huddled in the corners of multiple cells, some throwing themselves wildly against the bars to scream at her.
+Irregular forms huddled in the corners of unkempt cells, others began throwing themselves wildly against the bars to scream at her.
 She kept her distance, walking in a perfect line down the center to avoid the grasping hands and droplets of enraged saliva, the yellowed pus and sickly blood that dribbled from the pores of her altered subjects.

-She entered the room at the end of her trail of regrets and returned to the clean metal table.
-To the large array of tools and weapons, to the chemicals and toxins.
-A man clad in a plain gray suit lay yet another person on the table, clicking locks and tightening straps as a the being behind him moves next to her, whispering and prodding at her with limbs and energies her mind could barely comprehend.
+She entered the room at the end of her trail of regrets and returned to the clean metal table she despised.
+She returned to the neatly placed tools and weapons, to the wide variety of chemicals at her disposal.
+A man clad in a plain gray jumpsuit lay yet another person on the table, clicking locks and tightening straps as a the being behind him moves next to her, whispering and prodding at her with limbs and energies her mind could barely comprehend.
 She let her aversion and disgust slip away from her mind, allowing herself to become empty and numb before continuing the work the otherworldly creature had demanded of her once again.